 .
 Calcium Chloride is a great ice melter.
 When put into a pair of old pantyhose and laid across the top of the Ice Dam and gutter, it will eventually melt the Dam, creating a channel or passage for the water to flow down (Guys, this is important, make sure that you ASK your wife before using her pantyhose, or an icy roof will be the least of your worries!)

-.If you can, make sure the roof temperature is the same in every area, that way, Ice Dams cannot form.
+.If you can, make sure the roof temperature is the same in every area of the roof, that way, Ice Dams cannot form.
 The key to doing this is good insulation and proper ventilation.

 .
-Be sure you have enough Insulation, if you don’t, add some more.
-By adding it to the attic floor you will keep things warm, and when it’s nice and warm, you will not have a problem with Ice Dams.
+Speaking of insultation, be sure you that you have enough.
+If you don’t, then add some more.
+By adding more insulation to the attic floor, you will keep things warmer, and when it’s nice and warm, you will not have a problem with Ice Dams.

 .
-Be sure that there are no gaps around your chimney, if there are, be sure to fill them in with a fire-stop sealant.
+Be sure that there are no gaps around your chimney, if there are, fill them in with a fire-stop sealant.

 .
-Be aware, keep a watchful eye, and don’t hesitate to call a Professional (Duraclean Services) at a moments notice.
+Stay informed, be aware, keep a watchful eye, and don’t hesitate to call a Professional (Duraclean Services) at a moments notice.

-Remember, Duraclean is ready to go 24 hours a day, 7 days a week to meet ALL of your Restoration needs.
-Call ANY time 410-838-7330.
+Remember, Duraclean is ready to go 24 hours a day, 7 days a week, 365 days a year to meet ALL of your Restoration needs.